In this article, you will learn:

 - Address leaks promptly to prevent water waste and damage.

-A: Consider replacing your faucet if it has persistent leaks, visible corrosion, or is difficult to operate despite repairs.
+Consider replacing your faucet if it has persistent leaks or visible corrosion or is difficult to operate despite repairs.

 Need Expert Plumbing Services?